 ●The approach to and extent of diagnostic evaluation of a patient with dyspepsia is based on the presence or absence of alarm features, patient age, and the prevalence of H. pylori infection (table 2 and algorithm 1).

 •Patients with GERD and NSAID-induced dyspepsia should be treated with an empiric trial of proton pump inhibitors (PPI) (table 4) for eight weeks and NSAIDs should be discontinued.
-(See "Medical management of gastroesophageal reflux disease in adults" and "Overview of the natural history and treatment of peptic ulcer disease".)
+(See "Medical management of gastroesophageal reflux disease in adults" and "Peptic ulcer disease: Management".)